Claudio Plit: Early life

-He was born in the city of Rosario, Santa Fe, in 1954.
-He was the less of two brothers.
-After his father´s sudden death, when he was 6 years old, swimming took an important role in his life, promoted by his mother.
+Claudio Plit was born in the city of Rosario, Santa Fe, in 1954.
+He was the youngest of two brothers.
+After his father´s sudden death, when Claudio was only 6 years old, swimming took an important role in his life, promoted by his mother.
 She sent him and his brother to practice swimming at the "Atletico Fisherton" Club, a sports club in the Fisherton neighbor in Rosario, where Claudio learnt to swim and then started to participate in local competitions.

 At age 12, Claudio, who was used to swimming in the pool, decided to participate in his first open water swimming competition in the Paraná River in the city of Rosario, Santa Fe, in which he arrived in the second place in his age group.
 After this start, he came back to compete in the same race when he was 15 years old, but this time he conquered the first place in the general competition, an achievement that he repeated for three years in a row.

 In 1973, as the winner of the Argentine Open Water Championships he was supposed to travel to Italy as an amateur swimmer to compete in Europe, but a delay in the confirmation of his travel from the local organization, made him change his plans.
 Disappointed by not being able to travel to Italy, he was invited then by a friend to compete professionally in the Lac Saint-Jean in Canada.
 Since he did not have any money for the plane ticket, his friend helped him to obtain a bank credit to be able to fly to Canada.
 This travel turned out to be a turning point in his life.
 With 18 years old, he raced for the first time in the cold waters of Lac Saint-Jean and arrived in the third place in his inaugural international professional competition, an achievement that would be the beginning of his professional career.